davidecavestro/123table/README.md

 - PostgreSQL
 - sqlite

 In case of need for other drivers, simply mount a volume or bind a local folder containing the jars.

 ## Motivation

-Beyond the obvious need to load rows into a db table, this project began to experiment as a developer with the feasibility and limitations - in 2025 - of using only Groovy scripts, a Dockerfile and some bash as a minimalist approach to developing a small CLI tool with some automated test coverage without the bells and whistles of build tools.
+Beyond the obvious need to load rows into a db table, this project began to **experiment as a developer** with the feasibility and limitations - in 2025 - of using only Groovy scripts, a Dockerfile and some bash as **a minimalist approach to developing a small CLI tool** with some automated test coverage and contnuous integration, but without the bells and whistles of build tools.

 ## HOWTOs